geomagpy/magpy/README.md

 =================

 Start python....
-then import all methods form the stream object
+then import the basic read method form the stream object

-    from magpy.stream import *
+    from magpy.stream import read

 You should get something like that (if the :